broskobandi/ctest/README.md

 The goal of the project is to provide a simple test utility for C projects.
 ## Features
 ### Macro helper for ease of use
-The TEST() macro automates the process of setting the global variables.
+The CTEST() macro automates the process of setting the global variables.
 ### Color coded results
 Easily distinguishable result values are printed at the end of the test program's run.
 ## Dependencies